 To grill strawberries, you thread the berries on skewers, brush them with a bit of honey, and then grill just until some dark marks appear.
 The berries only take a couple minutes on each side to develop some grill marks.
 Grilling makes the strawberries jammy and sweet on the outside but they still hold their shape.

-You slice the cake and then put the pieces on the grill for a minute or two per side.
+You slice the angel food cake and then put the pieces on the grill for a minute or two per side.
 The grill marks and slightly crunchy caramelized exterior impress everyone.
 EVERY TIME.
 And no need to make your own angel food cake either.
 This dessert is glorious with store-bought cake!!!